 Maintenance is a high-risk activity which often requires working alongside a running process and in close contact with machinery.
 During normal production operations, automation typically diminishes the likelihood of human error that can lead to accidents and thereby improve health and safety in the workplace.
-However, in maintenance activities, contrary to normal operation, direct contact between the worker and a machine cannot be reduced substantially, as maintenance is an activity where workers need to be in close contact with processes and machinery.
-During maintenance activities it is essential to bring in maintenance personnel with a safety engineering background.
+However, in maintenance activities, contrary to normal operation, direct contact between the worker and a machine cannot be reduced substantially, as safe maintenance is an activity where workers need to be in close contact with processes and machinery.
+During maintenance activities it is essential to bring in maintenance personnel with a safety engineering consultant background.

 Working under time pressure is also typical for maintenance operations, especially when shutdowns or high-priority repairs are involved.

 As a result, there is a high risk of accidents related to maintenance activities.
 Here are some of the most common:

 - Crushing by moving machinery or unexpected machine start-up